Growing up with emotionally immature parents is confusing.

 The problem is that children don’t usually have the vocabulary and psychological understanding to accurately articulate what they see.

-As such, a child might notice that their parent’s behavior is irrational or immature, but not know how to deal with it, and end up feeling lonely, confused, neglected, and frustrated.
+As such, a child may notice that their parent’s behavior is irrational or immature, but not know how to deal with it, and end up feeling lonely, confused, neglected, and frustrated.

 Both attempts to deal with the parent’s immaturity can harm the child’s development and impact their ability to get close to others in their adult relationships.